Health Care Management (B.S)

 How Long Does It Take To Get An HCM Degree At ASA College?

 The B.S. degree in Health Care Management requires 120 semester hours of credit.
-The major consists of 66 semester hours of credit in required health and business courses and including 12 elective credit hours based upon the student’s career objectives.
-32 credit hours in liberal arts, which consist of required and elective Natural Sciences, Math, Social Sciences, and Humanities courses, are complemented college preparatory courses.
-The required Capstone as well as Externship or Internship as part of courses that will provide students with hands-on practical experience in Health Care Management they need to be prepared for the workforce.
+The major consists of twenty-two courses or 66 semester credit hours in the health care and business major which includes four courses or 12 elective credit hours in courses based upon the student’s career objectives.
+Eleven courses or 32 credit hours in liberal arts and general education consisting of required and elective Natural Sciences, Math, Social Sciences, and Humanities courses provide a solid foundation for lifelong learning which are complemented by two courses (4 credits) in required college preparatory courses.
+In addition, students in the Health Care Management program have the flexibility to transfer in 6 courses or 18 credits of free electives from any program of their choice either at ASA College or other accredited postsecondary institutions.
+The required capstone and externship/ internship courses will provide students with hands-on practical experience in Health Care Management.

 Job & Employment Outlook

 Data from the Bureau of Labor Statistics shows that there is currently a substantial demand for Health Care workers and that the market is expected to expand rapidly in the next decade.
 The Bureau states that “The health care and social assistance sector will account for almost a third of the projected job growth from 2012 to 2022.”
 In 2012, more than 12 million jobs were in the healthcare industry.
 The projected growth in job openings in the Health Services industry is expected to be well above the average for all other occupations at 21.5%.
 Twelve out of the 20 occupations projected to grow the fastest are concentrated in Health Care Services.